 - symptoms worsen or persist more than a few days

-- you or your child experiences fever or other ailments
+- your child experiences fever or sore throat

 - herpes simplex virus type 1 (HSV-1), the virus that causes cold sores

-- coxsackie virus, a virus often transmitted by touching a surface or an individual’s hand that is contaminated with feces.
-This virus can also cause flu-like symptoms
+- coxsackievirus, a virus often transmitted by touching a surface or an individual’s hand contaminated with feces (this virus can also cause flu-like symptoms)

 - poor oral hygiene (not flossing and brushing your teeth regularly)

-Symptoms of GM can vary in seriousness.
-Individuals may feel minor discomfort, or they may experience severe pain and mouth tenderness.
-Symptoms of GM may include:
+Symptoms of gingivostomatitis can vary in seriousness.
+You may feel minor discomfort, or experience severe pain and mouth tenderness.
+Symptoms of gingivostomatitis may include:

 - tender sores on the gums or insides of cheeks (like canker sores, they are grayish or yellow on the outside and red in the center)

 - swollen, bleeding gums